 Of the three major characters I have to say I approve of Ringil the most.
 Not the least because it's a good thing to see a complete badass who is also gay in fiction but also because he's such a complicated nuanced character.
 A nobleman who has embraced every nasty gritty stereotype because if he's going to be treated like dirt by his family, he might as well be dirty.
 He's a delightfully anti-patriotic character as he comes to hate what his country has done to its citizens.
 Honestly, a few centuries later and he probably would have been an outlaw biker.
 I also love Archeth as she struggles to reconcile the fact the perfect Kiriath didn't accept her but the human race (mostly) does despite them being a murderous bunch of ignorant savages.

 Is the book perfect?
 Not quite.
 I was taken out of the story a few times by the way the characters moved from somewhat old timey and formal talk to guttural modern world swearing.
 Real life people in the Middle Ages were as, if not more, foul-mouthed than Modern man but the dialogue did seem to switch between types a bit too much.
+A graphic sex scene between Ringel and a villain also slows down the narrative, though I suspect complaints about that may have more to do with the nature of the pairing than the fact it just occupied too much of the book.
 There's also the fact Egar's plot seems to be somewhat half-finished by the time he joins the rest of the group as with the events with his people seems like it should have had a bigger consequence than it did.

 In conclusion, this is a great book and I have to say it's must for grimdark readers.
 It's a dark and seedy story with the backdrop of a war which should have initiated them all into everlasting glory but, instead, just meant they have to live in its shadow as what they fought for becomes unrecognizable.